Woprok/AOE4-AdvancedGameSettings/README.md

 # Bug / Issue Reports:
 Please include as much information as possible.
 Amount of Opponents, Team Setup, AI Opponents, Game Mode Settings selected.

+# Known Issues

+## AI
+Due to there being no dedicated API for AI this mode can't change AI behaviour to be smarter.
+Skirmish AI at the moment is not able to manage spawned units and buildings properly.
+Leaving them idle or assigning incorrect commands.
+If you want this to be improved I suggest to turn your attention to official forum and ask Relic to improve AI.

+## King Unit
+Due to this mode being only game mode, it can't change any base aspect of a unit.
+So T-Posing on death is issue that hopefully Relic will resolve once.
+If you want this to be improved I suggest to turn your attention to official forum and ask Relic to fix it.